-Boggo Road Jail, Brisbane – My Favourite Prison
+Boggo Road Jail in Dutton Park, Brisbane – My Favourite Prison Cells!

-It was completed in the early 1900s and was a high security prison until it was closed in 1989 – twenty years ago.
-The front entrance of Boggo Road Jail is shown below.
+Early stages of the prison were around in the 1880s and it was completed in the early 1900s and was a high security prison until it was closed in 1989.
+The front entrance of the jail is shown below.

-The reason I like Boggo Road Jail because it gives a fairly realistic representation of what it must have been like to be locked up in a cage.
-Since closure, the prison was left pretty much as is, including the graffiti, which I will talk about more in a moment.
+The reason I like this prison because it gives a fairly realistic representation of what it must have been like to be locked up in a cage – that is, absolute hell.
+Sure, there’s probably a good reason why people where imprisoned in there, but you’d want to make sure you’re not the one committing the crime.
+Since closure, the prison was left pretty much as is, including the graffiti (way more offensive than Australian Slang!), which I will talk about more in a moment.

-The Boggo Road Jail prison cells were fairly primitive, considering it was only closed 20 years ago – no toilets or sewerage system was ever installed, so the prisoners had to use a metal bucket as their toilet.
+The Boggo Road Jail prison cells were fairly primitive, considering it was only closed not that long ago – that is, no toilets or sewerage system was ever installed, so the prisoners had to use a metal bucket as their toilet.
 One of these amazing pieces of plumbing at the Boggo Road Jail is shown below:

-The graffiti gives an amazing insight into the mind of a maximum security prisoner – and I can tell you that their artistic impressions on the walls hardly included illustrations of flowers or nice things.
-The lyrics to the AC/DC song, ‘Jailbreak’ were almost unanimously written in every jail cell wall.
+The graffiti gives an amazing insight into the mind of a maximum security prisoner – and I can tell you that their artistic impressions on the walls hardly included illustrations of flowers or nice things like colourful unicorns prancing around the cell walls.
+The lyrics to the AC/DC song, ‘Jailbreak’ were almost unanimously written in every jail cell that I saw, so I’m guessing this famous song was always at Number 1 on the Boggo Road Jail Music charts.

-Especially, ‘Gonna make a jailbreak, And I’m lookin’ towards the sky, I’m gonna make a jailbreak, Oh, how I wish that I could fly’
+Especially this lyric – ‘Gonna make a jailbreak, And I’m lookin’ towards the sky, I’m gonna make a jailbreak, Oh, how I wish that I could fly

 From perusing the graffiti, I deduced that there wasn’t much rehabilitation going on in that prison – there’s a lot of hate there.
 I enjoyed checking out Boggo Road Jail, in my own backyard, more than I did going to Alcatraz in San Francisco.
 Alcatraz seems pretty sanitised in comparison, as all of the graffiti has been removed, with the biggest attraction is Al Capone’s cell and other stories associated with him.